-We have travelled the world but Monaco keeps pulling my family and I back.
+We have traveled the world, but Monaco keeps pulling my family and me back.
 Why?

 Life does not get more glamorous.
-Monaco is one of the few places in the world where you can glam up in the latest dress or fur, handbag and Louboutins and not look overdressed.
+Monaco is one of the few places in the world where you can glam up in the latest dress or fur, handbag, and Louboutins and not look overdressed.
 Everybody does it.
-In fact, in the evening once the day trippers have left, you will stand out if you haven’t made an effort.
+In fact, in the evening, once the day-trippers have left, you will stand out if you haven’t made an effort.
 Women are beautiful.
-Man are dapper (if alittle older in many cases).
+Men are dapper (if a little older in many cases).
 Monaco is also statistically one of the safest places in the world.
-As local resident Shirley Bassey said “It’s the only place I know in the world where you can wear jewellery and feel safe”
+As local resident Shirley Bassey said, “It’s the only place I know in the world where you can wear jewelry and feel safe”.

 Whatever time of year, Monaco is lively.
-There is always a billionaire’s super yacht or cruise ship docking, a fortunate tax avoiding celebrity having a beer in a bar plus there are numerous fairs, exhibitions, shows, motor races, sports events and even circuses going on.
-You just can’t get bored.
-If you like designer goods, this is the cheapest place I have found to buy my Louboutins and other designer gear as Monaco is tax free, and there is a great range of designer shops.
+There is always a billionaire’s superyacht or cruise ship docking, a fortunate tax-avoiding celebrity having a beer in a bar, plus there are numerous fairs, exhibitions, shows, motor races, sports events, and even circuses going on.
+You can’t get bored.
+If you like designer goods, this is the cheapest place I have found to buy my Louboutins and other designer gear as Monaco is tax-free, and there is a great range of designer shops.

-When considering the weather, July and August – Hot, 30?C + and during the day the town is jam packed with sweaty tourists.
-This is the time of year to enjoy lazing by the pool at the Monte Carlo Bay at a price, or at the slightly less opulent and less expensive Fairmont Monte Carlo.
+When considering the weather, July and August – Hot, 30?C + and during the day the town is jam-packed with sweaty tourists.
+This is the time of year to enjoy lazing by the pool at the Monte-Carlo Bay at a price, or at the slightly less opulent and less expensive Fairmont Monte-Carlo.
 May, June, September are the best time to visit, as it is still warm enough to laze by outdoor pools but not sweltering.
-October-April is when Monaco looses the touristy feeling and you get to live more like a “local”.
-Even in the winter, when the sun comes out you can sit outside Cafe de Paris in a T-shirt with a beer, and in the evening, sit outside under a heater lamp.
-The bar at the Hotel Metropole is THE place to drink this time of year and Christmas my absolute favourite time to visit out of season.
+October-April is when Monaco loses the touristy feeling, and you get to live more like a “local”.
+Even in the winter, when the sun comes out, you can sit outside Cafe de Paris in a T-shirt with a beer, and in the evening, sit outside under a heater lamp.
+The bar at the Hotel Metropole is THE place to drink this time of year, and Christmas my absolute favorite time to visit out of season.
 The decorations are magical, click here to see my Christmas and Christmas tree reviews.

-What Monaco doesnt have is a nice beach, the local beach is poor and the “sand” resembles cat litter and is nasty and dusty.
-Your main option is the beautiful lagoon at the Monte Carlo Bay Hotel and Resort – one of our favourites.
+What Monaco doesn’t have is a nice beach, the local beach is poor, and the “sand” resembles cat litter and is nasty and dusty.
+Your main option is the beautiful lagoon at the Monte-Carlo Bay Hotel and Resort – one of our favorites.

 Choose your hotel in Monaco wisely.
-The Fairmont Monte Carlo is less expensive and has fabulous views but it doesn’t have an indoor pool and it’s rooftop Horizon restaurant which I love, closes in the Winter.
-The Monte Carlo Bay is excellent value our of season and has an indoor pool which is a little on the chilly side, but it is a 15 minutes walk into the centre.
-The Metropole has a fantastic and warm Karl Lagerfeld warm indoor pool, the best bar in your foyer and year round magical interior decoration, but the rooms can be alittle dark and the balconies are only Romeo and Juliette.
+The Fairmont Monte-Carlo is less expensive and has fabulous views, but it doesn’t have an indoor pool, and it’s rooftop Horizon restaurant, which I love, closes in the Winter.
+The Monte-Carlo Bay is excellent value out of season and has an indoor pool, which is a little on the chilly side, but it is a 15 minutes walk into the center.
+The Metropole has a fantastic and warm Karl Lagerfeld warm indoor pool, the best bar in your foyer, and year-round magical interior decoration, but the rooms can be a little dark, and the balconies are only Romeo and Juliette.